Kang Yatse 2 Trek - Elaborate Description

-Approach March to The Base Camp of Kang Yatse, via The Markha Valley
+Trekking To The Base Camp of Kang Yatse 2, via The Markha Valley

-The approach to this gem begins from Chilling and a trek through the beautiful Markha Valley.
+The approach trek to the base camp of Kang Yatse begins from Chilling and through the beautiful Markha Valley.
 It passes by some of the oldest and remotest villages of India, namely Skiu, Markha, and Hankar.
 These villages are some of the historical villages, not only of Ladakh but also of India - a part of the ancient Silk Route and also the Indus Valley Civilization.
 The fertile land is further turned into a rich agricultural valley by the sheer determination and hard work of the dwelling locals.

 After crossing Hankar and the campsite of Thochungtse, we reach the base camp, diverging from the trail to Nimaling near a natural Lake.
 Here, the massif of Kang Yatse stands right in front of you inspiring within you enough grit and determination to scale up to its summit.

-The peak of Kang Yatse 2 offers a lot of challenges to the climbers.
-Apart from altitude, which can be managed by proper acclimatization schedule, itinerary, and meal plan, the summit leg to the summit of Kang Yatse is a very long steep walk over scree and piles of snow.
+Kang Yatse 2 offers a lot of challenges to the climbers.
+Apart from altitude, which can be managed by a proper acclimatization schedule, itinerary, and meal plan, the summit climb of Kang Yatse is a very long steep walk over scree and piles of snow.
 We start the trek properly geared up with all our climbing gears and start the trek with our headlamps on right after midnight.
 Initially, as we start our walk from the Summit Camp, we negotiate the loose scree zone to reach the summit ridge, often the Crampon Point from where we wear our climbing crampons to negotiate the snow and ice ahead.
 During early June and July, there is ample snow and crampons need to be worn right from the base camp itself.
 The climb gets steeper and steeper with time and the amount of snow deposit keeps on increasing as well.
-It's a difficult climb dwelling above 5000 meters and a hard walk for some 5 - 6 hours takes you to the summit of the Kang Yatse 2 Summit.
+It's a difficult climb dwelling above 5000 meters and a hard walk for some 6 - 7 hours takes you to the summit of the Kang Yatse 2 Summit.
 The feeling of standing on the top does feel satisfying.
 The views from the top are breathtaking!
 The peaks of East Karakoram, Zanskar, and Ladakh are visible from the top like an eagle's view.